menu

 Demographics

-In terms of college education, Dupree is nearly on par with the US average for all cities of 21.84%: 17.18% of adults 25 and older in Dupree have a bachelor's degree or advanced degree.
+The percentage of adults in Dupree who are college-educated is close to the national average for all communities of 21.84%: 17.18% of the adults in Dupree have a bachelor's degree or advanced degree.

 Dupree is a very ethnically-diverse city.
 The people who call Dupree home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dupree residents report their race to be Native American, followed by White.
 Important ancestries of people in Dupree include German, Irish, Norwegian, Dutch, and Welsh.